Installing MapD Charting

 Accessing Linux Files from Windows

-/vagrant/ inside the Linux VM will be visible from
+Files placed in /vagrant/ inside the Linux VM will be visible from

 inside the Windows directory you started Vagrant from.